dyhes/zulip/docs/translating/german.md

-Even though the term **Stream** is not commonly used in German web applications, it is both understood well enough by many Germans with only little English skills, and the best choice for describing Zulip's chat hierarchy.
+Even though the term **Stream** is not commonly used in German web applications, it is both understood well enough by many Germans with only little English skills, and the best choice for describing Aloha's chat hierarchy.
 The term "Kanal" wouldn't fit here, since it translates to "channel" - these are used by other chat applications with a simple, flat chat hierarchy, that is, no differentiation between streams and topics.